aplauche/bulk-image-resize/README.md

-# @ap/image-toolkit
+# Bulk Image Resize

-A quick toolset for rapidly resizing and compressing images to prepare them for usage on the web.
+A quick tool set for rapidly resizing and compressing images to prepare them for usage on the web.

 ## Installation

-Install globally using
+Install globally using:

-`npm install -g @ap/image-toolkit`
+`npm install -g bulk-image-resize`

-Or run using npx instead if you prefer.
+Or run directly using if you prefer:

-`npx @ap/image-toolkit`
+`npx bulk-image-resize`

 ## Features